 My dissertation chapters are:

-1. The Effects of High Feed and Energy Costs on Broiler Farm Productivity in Nigeria: A Dynamic Modelling Approach (Job Market Paper).
+1. The Effects of High Feed Costs and Increased Energy Consumption on Optimal Farm Decisions: A Dynamic Modelling Approach (Job Market Paper).

-3. Persistent Poverty among Subpopulations in the United States: Is it a Poverty Trap?
+3. Persistent Poverty among Subpopulations in the United States: Poverty Trap or Conditional Convergence ?
 (Dissertation Chapter).